-How to setup your own VPN with macOS Server
+You can set up your own VPN server with macOS Server — here's how

 Connect using your various clients

 All you have left to do is connect with your various client devices!
-The VPN service on macOS Server is using L2TP over IPSec as it's authentication module so simply select that version of VPN when you setup your clients.
-Enter your user name and password as well as your shared key you created above.
+The VPN service on macOS Server is using L2TP over IPSec as it's authentication module, so simply select that version of VPN when you set up your clients.
+Enter your user name and password as well as the shared key you created above.

 How to configure and connect to a VPN on iPhone and iPad